Paakki/IoT-perusteet/README.md

 Kurssilla tehtyjä harjoituksia

-1. tunti
+1. tunti - Basics of embedded programming

-2. tunti
+   a.
+Turn the led on with a button
+   b.
+Traffic lights
+   c.
+Interrup
+   d.
+Burglary alarm
+   e.
+Weather station
+   f.
+Weather station with backend

-3. tunti
+3. tunti - Basics of backend programming

-4. tunti
+4. tunti - Basics of API's and databases

+5. tunti - Basics of frontend programming